TodePond/TodePondDotCom/wikiblogarden/academia/style/zoom-out/readme.md

 ## Start zooming out

 Now show them something that breaks their current mental model, but don't show them *everything* yet.
-Allow them to construct a new theory about what is going on.
+Allow them to construct a new theory about what's going on.

 ## Zoom out again